Apri34/Unicorns/README.md

 # Unicorns
 This is an Android App to create and delete Unicorns.
 It is developed in Java.
+The Unicorns are saved locally on the device and online on a webserver.

 ## Motivation
 I created this app due to a Job interview.
 During the process, I learned a lot of new things, and this is why I use the app to supplement my portfolio.